romeeld/swiftsim/doc/RTD/source/RadiativeTransfer/SPHM1_RT.rst

 -   SPHM1-RT is compatible with any SPH scheme.
 You'll need to compile using ``--with-hydro=sphenix`` or other SPH schemes, e.g. we have tested gadget2, minimal, and sphenix.

+-   SPHM1-RT solves non-equilibrium with the `SUNDIALS <https://computing.llnl.gov/projects/sundials>' library,
+    which is SUite of Nonlinear and DIfferential/ALgebraic Equation Solvers.
+The SUNDIALS version has to be  > 4 .
+    You'll need to compile using ``--with-sundials=$SUNDIALS_ROOT``
+    SUNDIALS_ROOT is the root directory that contains the lib and include directories, e.g. on cosma:
+    SUNDIALS_ROOT=/cosma/local/sundials/5.1.0/